 GDPR from the perspective of event organizers

-Event organizers need to be prepared for and aware of changes on how data protection and privacy legislation is enforced and that this responsibility goes far beyond the IT and legal departments of their organization.
-The marketing and operations departments of any company that organizes events (in Europe or elsewhere) must be aware of the obligations and, in our opinion, take advantage of the GDPR”wave” to differentiate its events from the others.
+Event organizers need to be prepared for and aware of changes in data protection legislation and how it is applied.
+They must also be aware that this responsibility goes far beyond the IT and legal departments of their organization.
+The marketing and operations departments of any company that organizes events (in European Union or elsewhere) must be aware of the obligations and, in our opinion, take advantage of the GDPR”wave” to differentiate its events from the others.

 There is a huge responsibility for agencies and event organizers, as they have to ensure that their event data is protected and that they choose the technology providers and technologies most appropriate for their events.
 Not only will they have to rely on trustworthy suppliers, but also ensure that the data processing (and integration between the various suppliers) respects the personal data of each visitor, supplier or employee.